 HTI Enrollment Process

 With the establishment of the HTI Consortium, HTI Member Schools determine student’s participation in HTI’s programming.
-These Member Schools will enroll students from Hispanic/Latina/o descent who have been accepted into their PhD, ThD, or EdD, program who are: 1) US born Latinx/Hispanic students, or 2) born in Spanish-speaking and/or Portuguese-speaking Latin American country or Caribbean Island.
+Member Schools are to enroll students accepted into their PhD, ThD, or EdD, program who are: 1) US born Latinx/Hispanic students, or 2) born in Spanish-speaking and/or Portuguese-speaking Latin American country or Caribbean Island.
 Enrollment can begin as early as December and must be completed by April 30th of each year.
 Selected students will be enrolled online and once the HTI has confirmed their enrollment, the HTI staff will contact the HTI Scholar to complete the registration form.
-Institutions must annually re-enroll their HTI Scholars already participating in HTI’s programming.
+Institutions must re-enroll HTI Scholars annually.

 What if I am applying and/or accepted at a non-consortium school?